Gear4Music/Rosedale BTS-500G baritone saxophone

 the ergonomics, save for the positioning of the front top F key.

 A little tweak here could bring the touchpiece more in line with

 the top B key and make for a swifter transition between the two.

 The point screws are of the pseudo

-though, and it's an easy enough job to replace them as and when the action
+being though, and it's an easy enough job to replace them as and

-around the £200 mark, these baritones are unlikely to
+in at around the £200 mark, these baritones are unlikely to

 be considered 'disposable'.
 It would make sense to carry out regular

 The setup was good, with the action being really quite well adjusted

 find I had to increase the strength on a couple of the lower keys.